Typical Day of an Administrative Assistant: Job Description & Duties

 submit to the boss.

-Co-worker asks me to help organize a retirement party for a supervisor—she really means
+My co-worker asks me to help organize a retirement party for a supervisor—she really means

 will I arrange a time and place, make a list of invitees, prepare and mail invitations and get